EduardMatei0/Spring-MVC-app/README.md

 # Spring-MVC-app

-A Customer Management System app (with Spring Security, Spring MVC, Hibernate)
+A Customer Management System app (with Spring Security, Spring MVC, Hibernate) - a basic CRUD application

 Execute sql scripts to create customer-tracker table and security tables in sql scripts folder